christianzhou1/full-stack-todo/README.md

 Therefore, we will use the ES6 module syntax for our FE/BE interface.

-The following command switches Node.js to enable ESM:
+For example, to run Jest in our project, the following command switches Node.js to enable ESM:

 `node --experimental-vm-modules node_modules/jest/bin/jest.js`